ningxie1991/ASE/gateway-service/README.md

 # Gateway Service

-This is for routing and server-Side load balancing with Zuul.
+This is for routing and server-side load balancing with Zuul.